-Feral pigs Sus scrofa and feral deer are a potential ongoing threat to Bossiaea bombayensis.
-Feral pigs and Sambar Deer Rusa unicolor have a particular affinity for wet areas of the landscape, which they use for feeding and wallowing (Bengsen et al. 2014; Forsyth et al. 2009).
+Feral pigs (Sus scrofa) and Sambar Deer (Rusa unicolor) are a potential ongoing threat to Bossiaea bombayensis.
+Feral pigs and Sambar Deer have a particular affinity for wet areas of the landscape, which they use for feeding and wallowing (Bengsen et al. 2014; Forsyth et al. 2009).
 Domestic stock, feral cattle, feral deer and feral pigs can cause damage to riverbanks including vegetation removal, soil disturbance and increased turbidity.
 Trampling by pigs was observed during recent surveys in habitat of B. bombayensis (Appleby 2022).